Michael Scheickl

 Michael Scheickl (born 23 March 1957) is an Austrian singer, songwriter and record producer.

 In 1981, he recorded a solo album under the pseudonym Fritz.
 He was one half of the duo Mess, who represented Austria at the Eurovision Song Contest in 1982 with the song "Sonntag".
+Scheickl placed 9th with 57 points.
 He composed and produced many tracks as part of the Austrian trio Joy, and sang backing vocals on the album Enjoy.